 9. Master bedroom – Most buyers agree that a large Master bedroom suite is a must within a unit.
 One should be able to have enough space for a desk, reading chairs, exercise equipment, a dresser or even a makeup counter and chair.

-10. Staged units – If there is already furniture inside the unit, you get a better idea of how much space is in the unit, and a much better impression how that space can be potentially used.
+10. Staged units – If there is already furniture inside the unit, you get a better idea of how much space is in the unit and a much better impression of how that space can be potentially used.
 However, you should still measure your own furniture to make sure that it fits into the new unit.
 Not all sofas or dressers are the same size.